A Guide to Mental Health Insurance Coverage in Canada

 Scroll down for full content ↓

-1. Public coverage
+1. Public health care

 • Visits to family doctors and psychiatrists are publicly insured.
 Hospital-based mental health services are also covered.